Using Donor Eggs For IVF

 - single fathers

-We offer treatment with both fresh and frozen donor eggs and maintain an inhouse, online egg donor database where you can view profiles of our available donors.
+We offer treatment with frozen donor eggs and work exclusively with Pinnacle Egg Bank.
+You can view profiles of available donors at Pinnacle Egg Bank’s online database here.
 During our complimentary informational phone call Dr Jain will discuss your individual circumstances and provide the best treatment recommendation based on your situation as well as your fertility goals.

-Our Egg Donor database provides insight into the donors we are currently working with – donating both fresh and frozen eggs.
+Pinnacle Egg Bank’s Egg Donor database provides insight into the donors whose frozen eggs are currently available.
 Each profile features not only adult and childhood photos of the donor, but also lists significant medical history and information about immediate family.
-Our egg donors have an opportunity to tell you about themselves in their own words too; who they are as a person, what was it like growing up in their family, what passions, talents, likes and dislikes they may have and why they decided that donating their eggs was for them.
+The donors have an opportunity to tell you about themselves in their own words too; who they are as a person, what was it like growing up in their family, what passions, talents, likes and dislikes they may have and why they decided that donating their eggs was for them.

-Although we update our database on a regular basis, we are always speaking to and screening new potential donors.
+The database is updated on a regular basis, and the availability changes frequently.
 Choosing an egg donor may not be a straightforward process; if you don’t see anyone you feel might be right for you, please contact our egg donation coordinators.
-We build strong relationships with our donors, get to know them well and – through our free matching service – we’re here to help find the best match for you.
+We’re here to help find the best match for you through our complimentary matching service.

 Using Fresh Donor Eggs